 5.3 Confidentiality of disclosures

-Conflicts on Interest will be disclosed to all Committee members.
+Conflicts on Interest will be recorded on the Assoication’s Register of Interests, which is.
+Maintained by the Secretary.

+The register and any associated records will be stored securely in the Association’s Google Drive and Member’s-Only area of the ISCCSO website.

+Access to these records will be limited to Committee members and Association members where appropriate, to ensure transparency while respecting the privacy of individuals involved.

+Personal information will only be shared to the extent necessary to manage the conflict of interest.

 6. Action required to manage conflicts of interest

 6.1.
+Actual, potential and perceived conflicts of interest of Committee members Due to the nature of Alcoholics Anonymous fellowship, Committee members may have personal relationships with members of the Committee, Sub-committees or volunteers (for example close friendships, sponsorship relationships, partners and/or spouses).

+These relationships do not automatically constitute a conflict of interest.
+Where a matter arises that could reasonably be perceived or have the potential to affect impartial decision-making, the relationship should be declared a conflict of interest.

+In such cases, the Committee will determine the appropriate management of the conflict in accordance with this policy.

-Conflicts of interest of Committee members As Committee members in relationships, both being recovering alcoholics, are more likely to have mutual interests in “carrying AA’s message of recovery”, than conflicts of interest – even though they may have different opinions on the best way to do so .AA values diversity of opinion, including minority opinion to ensure issues are discussed fully, so the best possible decisions can be made by the group.
-6.11 Possible Financial Conflicts of Interest The Committee of The Illawarra and South Coast Central Service Office Inc has the following procedures to prevent or minimise conflicts of interest of a financial natures.
+6.11 Possible Financial Conflicts of Interest The Committee of The Illawarra and South Coast Central Service Office Inc has the following procedures to prevent or minimise conflicts of interest of a financial nature.

 Our Bank accounts require two signatories to approve monies to be withdrawn.

-Signatories our Bank Accounts do not include married partners, nor do both partners possess Debit Cards as these act as Credit Cards with only one signatory
+Signatories to bank accounts should not include closely related individuals (e.g. partners, spouses, siblings, parent-child relationships).
+Debit cards should not be issued to more than one related individual as they allow funds to be accessed by one person without requiring a second approval.

-Debit Card has a low balance - does not exceed $500.
+Debit Card have a low balance limit and do not exceed $500.

-If a motion should have a conflict of interest such as a reimbursement for expenses spent on behalf of the association, only one of the married partners votes, and the other abstains.
+Where a motion involves a conflict of interest (e.g. reimbursement of expenses), only one related individual may vote and the other must abstain.

-Cash monies are kept as a minimum in our literature store, with banking required when the amount exceeds $100.
+Cash holdings in the literature store are kept as a minimum, with banking required when the amount exceeds $100.

-Cash monies are monitored against receipts to ensure that the Banking is accurate, and volunteers required to check amounts at the end of their shifts.
+Cash must be reconciled against receipts to ensure accuracy.
+Volunteers are required to verify amounts at the end of their shifts.

+A management of Resources Policy for ISCCSO Inc. has been developed to support these procedural steps.

 6.12 Other Possible Conflicts of Interest